vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/feature/pwa.md

 ## Manifest

-A manifest.json will be auto generated in dist folder.
-If you have a manifest.json in `.vuepress/public`, the plugin will read and merge it in the final manifest.
+A manifest.webmanifest will be auto generated in dist folder.
+If you have a manifest.webmanifest or manifest.json in `.vuepress/public`, the plugin will read and merge it in the final manifest.

 To let your site be able to register as Web App, you should set icons in `themeConfig.pwa.manifest.icons`.